-1. Trench Shields are to be assembled and installed in accordance with manufacturer's instructions.
+1.Trench Shields are to be assembled and installod in accordance with manufacturer's instructions.

-2. Any modifications to shields or use of component parts no. manufactured by GME will void the tabulated data unless other specified or allowed in writing by GME.
+2. Any modifications to shields or use of component parts not manufactured by GME will void the tabulated data unless otherwise specified or allowed in writing by GME.

-3.GME Trench Shields may be stacked, crovided that appropriate connections are made between stacked shields as specified by GME.
+3.GME Trench Shields may be stacked, provided that appropriate connections are made between stacked shields as specified by GME.
 The stacked shields need only have a depth rating equal to or greater than the actual depth at which it is used.

-4. Maximum depths are based on shields being in structura ; sound condition.
+4. Maximum depths are based on shields being in structurally sound condition.
 Trench shields should be inspected prior to each use for any damage or deterioration.
-If a sitie d has sustained major damage the tabulated data is void until repairs are made as specified by a registered professional engineer.
+If a shield has sustained π{16j0} damage the tabulated data is void until repairs are made as specified by a registered professional engineer.

-5. The use of GME Trench Shields shall be in accordance in tabulated data and all requirements of the OSHA standard.
+5. The use of GME Trench Shleks shall be in accordance with this tabulated data and all requirements of the OSHA standard.
 Trench Shield usage other than specified or required may create unsafe conditions that could cause a cave-in, structural failure, or collapse resulting in a disabling injury or even death.
 GME shall not be liable for shield usage other than specified or required.